epic-lab/IRT_Results/README.md

-#Plot item response categorical curve
+#Plot each items' response categorical curve
 #An item is better at discriminating between individuals when the curves are peaked and dispersed across all levels of the #latent trait.
 For example, an item with high discrimination would have 6 peaks dispersed from low levels of the latent #trait to high levels of the latent trait.

 fit.AnxietySF<- grm(AnxietySF, constrained = FALSE)